ygahounzo/h-NUMO/docs/source/running.rst

     	* :bash:`sbatch run_script.sh`

     2. At the end of the run, you will have a collection of output files.
-In the input 	file, you can dump the simulation data as a ``vtk`` file for Paraview visualizations or simply as a ``txt`` file for Matlab visualizations.
+In the input file, you can dump the simulation data as a ``vtk`` file for Paraview visualizations, as a ``nc`` file for netCDF output or simply as a ``txt`` file for Matlab visualizations.
 For the Matlab visualization, turn matlab_viz to true; otherwise, it will output ``vtk`` files.